chrispaynter/architecture/DDD/Vaughn Vernon/10 - Aggregates.md

   - 💡These techniques can be used within a single Bounded Context, but also can be used in a distributed fashion.
     - Note - NServiceBus could be used in both situations.

+## Reasons to break the rules

+- When two allow multiple aggregate transactions

+### Reason One: User Interface Convenience

+- Sometimes UI interfaces batch creation of aggregates
+- If creating a batch of Aggregate instances all at once is semantically no different from creating one at a time repeatedly, it represents one reason to break the rule of thumb with impunity.

+### Reason Two: Lack of Technical Mechanisms

+- Eventual consistency requires the use of some kind of out-of-band processing capability
+  - Messaging, Timers or background hrteads
+- If the project you are working on has no provision for this, you might end up tempted to create a large-cluster Aggregate to compensate.
+- In this case, it is probably worth breaking the rule of thumb of one Aggregate per transaction.

+### Reason Th